geirmarius/Vi-player/readme.md

 # Vi player
-Vi player, or simple Vi, is a html5 based video player with an aim of creating an all purpose video player through customization.
+Vi player, or simply Vi, is a html5 based video player with an aim of creating an all purpose video player through customization.
 Everything is updated real time and should be handled as drag-and-drop ready.

 ## Example
 ```html